SoftwareAG/webmethods-api-gateway/docs/articles/operations/API Gateway migration steps - Simplified/Migrating API Gateway cluster/README.md

 ### Step 2: Configure reindex.remote.whitelist in target Elasticsearch instances

+> **Note:** Remote reindexing configuration can be skipped for Managed Elasticsearch

 Configure the below property in all the target Elasticsearch instance's _elasticsearch.yml_ file located at _**\<TARGET\>\\InternalDataStore\\config**_ for re-indexing the data in the target Elasticsearch.
 The below property helps to copy the documents from \<SOURCE\> to \<TARGET\> Elasticsearch instances.

 ##### elasticsearch.yml